dlstreamer/dlstreamer/docs/source/_doxygen/index.md

 `GVA::RegionOfInterest` can also contain multiple `GVA::Tensor` objects, which are products of running classification (by **gvaclassify** element in a pipeline) on `GVA::RegionOfInterest` they belong to.
 Such `GVA::Tensor` can contain `GVA::Tensor::label` which is string containing interpreted classification result (examples are person's age, car's color, etc.). `GVA::Tensor` also stores raw data (model output blob), which can be obtained with `GVA::Tensor::data`.
 Normally, one `GVA::Tensor` contains some additional detection information, which can be obtained with `GVA::RegionOfInterest::detection`.
 You can check if `GVA::Tensor` is detection tensor with `GVA::Tensor::is_detection`.
 Detection `GVA::Tensor` extends detection information contained in `GVA::RegionOfInterest`.

-Any modification you perform using Intel® DL Streamer API will affect underlying metadata as though you modified it directly.
+Any modification you perform using DL Streamer API will affect underlying metadata as though you modified it directly.
 For example, you can add `GVA::RegionOfInterest` or `GVA::Tensor` objects to `GVA::VideoFrame`, and real GStreamer metadata instances will be added to GstBuffer of current `GVA::VideoFrame`.
 It means, the objects you added will behave as if they were produced by GVA elements mentioned above.
 You will be able to reach these objects further by pipeline using both internal metadata representation and Intel® DL Streamer API.
 Also, any Intel® DL Streamer elements that rely on inference results will employ objects you added.
 For example, **gvawatermark** will render on screen these objects (for example, it will draw bounding box for added `GVA::RegionOfInterest`).

 ## Inference results flow

-Video analytics pipeline is a GStreamer pipeline with one or several Intel® DL Streamer elements for inference and additional actions (publishing, rendering, etc.) if needed.
+Video analytics pipeline is a GStreamer pipeline with one or several Deep Learning Streamer elements for inference and additional actions (publishing, rendering, etc.) if needed.
 Take a look at this pipeline:

 ```sh
 INPUT=video.mp4